OceanOptics/SeaDAS_batch/README.md

 SeaDASbatch
 =====

-_Batch processing of Ocean Color images using SeaDAS (ESA and NASA platforms) using default algorithm from SeaDAS to reproduce Ocean Color Rrs processing and compute additional products._
+_Batch processing of Ocean Color images using SeaDAS using default algorithm from SeaDAS to reproduce Ocean Color Rrs processing and compute additional products._

 Only OLCI and MSI for now.